yuseflo/Interactive-Lab-Hub/Lab 5/README.md

 **3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?

+In the figure below, you can see that I was able to detect a peak of a signal.
+This was done by looking for a volume point that has a higher volume than the point before and after it.
+The peak is identified after looking at the last point where the signal goes down, which is why the print statement says that the point above is a peak.

 ```
 #Part3
 if len(VolumeHistory) > 2: